Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

                                    &viewConfigurationViewCount,
                                    m_viewConfigViews.data());
 ```
+Now we query the specific view configuration properties for our selected configuration.
+This retrieves the detailed parameters for each view in the configuration—for PRIMARY_STEREO, this will be 2 views (left and right eye).
+Each XrViewConfigurationView contains the runtime's recommended and maximum render target dimensions, as well as sample counts.
+The {XR_TYPE_VIEW_CONFIGURATION_VIEW} initializer ensures each element in the vector has its type field properly set before the enumerate call populates the rest of the structure.
+These dimensions will be used when creating the swapchains to ensure we allocate textures of appropriate size for optimal rendering quality.

 #### CreateSession()
 So everything thus far has been set up correctly and we are ready to create the session!